 - The Youngest of the Arts: The Industrial Film Collection.
 Baker Library would like to create access to and preserve a unique collection of industrial film (1,500 films) by enhancing the collection description, rehousing all the film, and reformatting the most at-risk film.
 This project will ensure the collection is available through Harvard Library catalogs so researchers can easily discover the collection, that the individual films are in archival, preservationally sound storage, and that the earliest, and most at risk films, are reformatted.

 A Note from Sarah Thomas

 One of the objectives of the Harvard Library is to enable effective access to the world of knowledge and data through intuitive discovery, networks of expertise, and global collaborations.
 An important part of this is making discoverable the valuable resources in collections that are currently inaccessible to our patrons.

-A Screening Group will preview all applications for eligibility.
-The eligible proposals will then be made available online for the community’s comments and evaluations.
-These assessments will be advisory rather than determinative.The screening group, after reviewing the proposals and the evaluations, will prepare a rank-order list of recommended proposals for consideration by the Vice President for the Harvard Library and the Library Leadership Team.
-These bodies will then decide which proposals to fund.
-Screening Group members are Karen Beck, HLS, Franziska Frey, PCDI, Dan Hazen, HCL, Kathryn Hammond-Baker, HMS, Laura Linard, HBS, Lisa Schwallie, HL and Scott Wicks, ITS.
+A seven-person screening group (Karen Beck, Alison Donnelly, Franziska Frey, Tom Hyry, Kathryn Jacob, Lidia Uziel, and Scott Wicks) will preview all applications for eligibility.
+The eligible proposals will again be made available online for the community’s comments and evaluations.
+These assessments will be advisory rather than determinative.The screening group, after reviewing the proposals and the evaluations, will prepare a rank ordered list of recommended proposals for consideration by the Vice President for the Harvard Library and the Library Leadership Team.
+They will then decide which proposals to fund.